Air Ride Suspension – What is It?

 To a certain extent, steel suspension systems absorb the impact of potholes and other common road bumps during final mile delivery service.
 However, the air suspension is a superior system by a wide margin and you can expect a better performance.

 The air cushions not only keep the dry van elevated higher, but it will keep the surface very stable.
 Keeping the cargo elevated and stable increases the shock absorption rate.
 Because of the reduced shock, this decreases the risk of damage to fragile freight.
-Ultimately, this system will prevent any movement within the dry van.
+Ultimately, this system will prevent any movement within the dry van and keep your cargo safe and secure.
 The materials being transported will be handled with the utmost of safety and efficiency during travel.

 What Should I Ship With Air Ride Suspension?